noahehall/theBookOfNoah/0current/databases/sql.md

 definitions;
  database: structure that contains different categories of
- >information and the relatioships between these categories
+ >information and the relationships between these categories

  database design: the process of determining the particular
  >tables and columns that will comprise a database